When I Interviewed… My Fertility Consultant

 Day 3 there are 8 average and day 5, the blastocyst.

-Usually we do a day 3 or day 5 transfer.
+Usually, we do a day 3 or day 5 transfer.
 Mostly day 5 so we can select the best and transfer only 1.
 Chances are more or less the same but with a higher multiple pregnancy chance because on day 3 you transfer 2 or 3 depending on age.

 Remember the uterus is not a hollow thing.
 It’s a closed book you could say, really tight between the sheath but you have to remember it is three dimensional, so from all the sides it is held in.

-A: Lots of women don’t want to get up because they feel it will fall out!
+Alice: Lots of women don’t want to get up because they feel it will fall out!

-T: The evidence suggests it makes no difference if you get straight up.
+Fertility Consultant: The evidence suggests it makes no difference if you get straight up.
 But it doesn’t matter if you want to lie down, that’s fine.

-So there you have it ladies and gents.
-Have a nice lie down.
-Its fine.
-Personally I think that’s pretty good advice for life.
+So there you have it, ladies and gents.
+Have a nice lie-down.
+It’s fine.
+Personally, I think that’s pretty good advice for life.

-Dr. Talha Shawaf
+Dr Talha Shawaf

 Dr Shawaf is a Consultant in Gynaecology and Fertility management including IVF and similar therapies for more than 30 years.
-During this long span of time he was involved directly in assisting tens of thousands of patients.
-He worked with many of the early pioneers in the field as like Professor Ian Craft at the Wellington and Cozen’s House London Fertility Centre, and at Bourn Hall in the early days of IVF.
+During this long span of time, he was involved directly in assisting tens of thousands of patients.
+He worked with many of the early pioneers in the field as Professor Ian Craft at the Wellington and Cozen’s House London Fertility Centre, and at Bourn Hall in the early days of IVF.
 He was a founder of the Assisted Reproductive and Gynaecology Centre (ARGC) in London and led the care in the Centre for the first year.
 From 1995 to 2013 Dr Shawaf was a senior consultant and led the fertility service for many years at the Barts and The London Centre for Reproductive Medicine, Barts Health NHS Trust.
 He is a leader and an expert in IVF and related fertility treatment, well known nationally and internationally with more than 100 research publications and many more presentations nationally and internationally.